wurdit/ffmpeg/README.md

 ## Overwritting a file

 If you don't specify otherwise, ffmpeg will ask you if you want to overwrite the output file if it already exists.
-You can just say "yes" or "no" every time by using `-y` or `-n`, respectively.
+Rather than having to answer that prompt every time, you can specify your answer in the command by using `-y` or `-n`.

 `ffmpeg -y -i video.mp4 video.mkv`

-When trying different commands over and over to try to get the desired result, I usually add `-y`, but I will omit this from the examples.
+When trying different commands over and over to get the desired result, I usually add `-y`, but I will omit this from the examples.

 ## Just playing a file